Aguanga, California: 2020 shooting

 On September 7, 2020, deputies with the Riverside County Sheriff's Department responded to reports of an assault with a deadly weapon at a residence along Route 371.
 Upon responding, they found a woman suffering gunshot wounds, who eventually died from her injuries after being rushed to a hospital.
 The deputies then discovered six additional victims inside the home, all of whom were dead from gunshots.
-Authorities announced the shooting was an isolated incident but no suspects were in custody and remain at large.
+Authorities believed the shooting was an isolated incident.
 The residence where the shooting occurred was reportedly being used to grow illegal marijuana.
-As of October 28, authorities have not found a motive or any viable suspects.
+Authorities did not find a motive or any viable suspects.
 The shooting is the deadliest in Riverside County's history.
+In 2024, new details came out, no suspects were captured, but police believe the robbery was committed by gang members of Laotian descent, and the motive was drug competition/robbery related, because 1,000 pounds and hundreds of plants of weed were on the property, which is 1-5 million dollars' worth of drugs, and the victims were recent immigrants from Laos.

+Highland Fire

+At approximately 12:27PM PST on October 30, 2023, the Highland Fire ignited near the intersection of Highlands road and Aguanga Ranchos Road.
+The vegetation fire was eventually contained on November 5, 2023 at approximately 7PM PST.
+In total, 2,487 acres burned, including thirteen structures destroyed and two more damaged in the Aguanga Valley near Tule Creek off of the 371.
+Cal Fire reports two firefighters were injured during the fire.

+Nixon Fire

+On July 29, 2024, the Nixon Fire ignited near Tule Valley Road and Richard Nixon Boulevard.

 Geography

 According to the United States Census Bureau, the CDP covers an area of 13.6 square miles (35.2 km^{2}), all of it land.

 The community of Aguanga lies near the intersection of State Route 79 (SR 79) and State Route 371 (Cahuilla Road), along the historic Butterfield Overland Mail stage route.
 The area lies at about 1940 ft above mean sea level (AMSL) and is north of the Cleveland National Forest.
 The straight-line distance to Palomar Observatory is 5.9 mi south, and the observatory site is about 3500 ft higher than the community.
 The town is also home to Cottonwood Elementary School (K–8) operated by the Hemet Valley Unified School District.
 The largest nearby city is Temecula, along the Interstate 15 corridor, about 17 mi west of Aguanga on SR 79.

 This area is in a canyon beside Temecula Creek near Pechanga tribal lands and the San Diego County line.
 Official U.S. Geological Survey NAD27 coordinates for the community are 33°26′34″N 116°51′51″W. It is within area code 951 and shares its ZIP Code, 92536, with the San Diego County community of Holcomb Village.